django-import-export/django-import-export/docs/advanced_usage.rst

 There are widgets associated with character data, numeric values, dates, foreign keys.
 You can also define your own widget and associate it with the field.

-A :class:`~import_export.resources.ModelResource` creates fields with a default widget for a given field type.
+A :class:`~import_export.resources.ModelResource` creates fields with a default widget for a given field type via instrospection.
 If the widget should be initialized with different arguments, this can be done via an explicit declaration or via the widgets dict.

 For example, the ``published`` field is overridden to use a different date format.
 This format will be used both for importing and exporting resource::